 he battle of Magh Rath, fought A.D.
 637, is one of the most important recorded in the Irish annals; it is mentioned by Adamnan, Abbot of Iona; by the Annalist Tighernach; also in the Chronicon Scotorum, the Annals of the Four Masters, and O’Flaherty’s Ogygia.
 The entry of Tighernach is as follows :-” A.D.
 637.-The Battle of Magh Bath was fought by Domhnall, son of Aedh, and by the sons of Aedh Slaine, (but Domhnall at this time ruled Temoria), in which fell Congal Cacth, King of Uladh, and Faelan, with many nobles; and in which fell Suibhne, the son of Colman Cuar.”
 O’Flaherty’s entry is much more minute and copious.
 We quote from Hely’s translation :- “In the year 637, the battle of Moy-rath, in Ulster, is fought by Domnald the Second, King of Ireland, and the sons of Aid Slany, monarch of Ireland, against Congall Olaen, the son of Scandal, King of Ulidia, who was [had been] vanquished in a battle at Dun Kethern, in the year 629, and banished into Britain for his factious and aspiring measures.
 He levied a great army for this battle, composed of Albanian Scots, with their king Domnall Brec and his brothers, of Picts, Anglo-Saxons, and Britons.
 In this battle, which continued for seven days, Congall was killed, the rest obliged to fly in the utmost consternation, and Suwney, the son of Cuar, lord of Dalaradia, was drowned.
 Concerning this war, Adamnan says as follows:-‘ This prediction was fulfilled in our days, in the war of Rath, when Domnal Bree, the grandson of Aidan, was depopulating, without any provocation, the provinces of Domnill, the grandson of Ainmireeh; and, from that day to this, they have been reduced to the last extremity by foreigners: which gives me the most heartfelt concern.'”
 But the longest and most interesting account of this battle is found in a historical tale of the fifteenth century, the “Cath Muighe Rath”, translated and edited by Dr. O’Donovan, for the Irish Archeological Society, in 1842 and which the editor says has been evidently compiled from earlier accounts.

-This is a short artistic segment created by me and it is inspired by the philosophical side of Nature, trees, and the mysterious secrets of the runes and also the profound and deep psyche of our forebears and the druids of old.
-It is also a homage to one of the greatest minds and thinkers of the last century, Sir James Frazer.
+This is a short artistic segment that I created and it is very much inspired by the philosophical side of Nature, trees, and the mysterious secrets of the runes.
+For the runes themselves are the secrets to all other secrets in the universe.
+Also, the video explores the profound and deep psychic states of our ancestors and the Druids and Prist class of the early ages and antiquity.
+It is also a tribute and aknowledgement to one of the greatest minds and thinkers in the field of Anthropology and Comparative Religion of the last century, Sir James George Frazer.

 Maria Kvilhaug is a historian of religions.
 She graduated with a master’s degree in Old Norse Mythology and Initiation Rituals from the University of Oslo.
 Her master’s dissertation was the later published work “The Maiden with the Mead — A Goddess of Initiation in Old Norse Myths?”
 She is also the author of “The Seed of Yggdrasil.”
 Maria runs the YouTube channel, Earth Mythic Library under the username LadyoftheLabyrinth, which is inspired by the Minoan term “Labyrinthos Potnia.”
 Maria takes a historical and spiritual approach to Old Norse myths and legends and considers them on par with other classical philosophical principles.
 We’ll begin on the ancient Norse lifestyle of both men and women, including the ranking system.
 Maria explains how shamanism has an important place in Norse mythology.
 She’ll point out symbolism found in Norse stories and art that is also seen in other mythologies around the world.
 In the second hour, we’ll discuss the Vikings, who travelled far and wide.
 We’ll talk about how Viking raids began in retaliation of Roman Christian aggression.
 She’ll talk about the destruction of pagans and their fight to ward off Christian invasion, which also included Norse sorcery.
 As the Vikings were scattered, we’ll discuss where they went.
 We’ll also hear about hierarchy and the expectations of a man within the Viking society.
 Later, Maria discusses Norse cosmology and elaborates more on Norse myths that are conveyed in poems, riddles and tales.